 They complain in private

 As a manager, it’s impossible to be aware of every employee’s issues, so an employee that speaks out is more desirable than one who suffers in silence.
+We're not talking about a serial complainer - those could be detrimental to the health of your work culture.
 A good employee will highlight their issues in a group setting where their opinion can be backed up or further discussed by their peers, however, an exceptional employee will discuss an issue with you in private to avoid causing a lengthy debate with other members of staff.

 A founder may know their company inside out, but they cannot grow it alone.
 Those who can find truly exceptional employees are most likely to succeed.